augu0093/AlgoTrading/README.md

 - Tweepy is the client used for retrieving tweets.

 - Vader is a sentiment analyzer tuned specifically for social media.
+We use it's standardises compound score, ranging from -1 to 1, negative values being negative, positive is positive.

 - NLTK  sdsdsdsd.